PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 17:54:17
+Last updated: 2024-04-05 17:54:51
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: Dear, in the end, love is what makes us see life in another color, and lately, you have only seen everything black. - Mariví Fuentes